nrfconnect/sdk-nrf/doc/nrf/protocols/thread/prebuilt_libs.rst

    :depth: 2

 The |NCS| provides a set of :ref:`nrfxlib:ot_libs`.
-These pre-built libraries are available in nrfxlib and provide features and optional functionalities from the OpenThread stack.
+These pre-built libraries are available in :ref:`nrfxlib:nrfxlib` and provide features and optional functionalities from the OpenThread stack.
 You can use these libraries for building applications with support for the complete Thread Specification.

 To use a pre-built library, configure OpenThread to use pre-built libraries by setting the :kconfig:option:`CONFIG_OPENTHREAD_LIBRARY` Kconfig option and select one of the provided :ref:`thread_ug_feature_sets`.